Contentful Personalization & Analytics

 Use these reference implementations when you want working repository examples instead of guide snippets:

-• Node SSR Only: server-only SSR flow with page(), identify(), resolveOptimizedEntry(), getMergeTagValue(), and rendered output that consumes resolved entries.
+• Node SSR Only: server-only SSR flow with page(), identify(), resolveOptimizedEntry(), getMergeTagValue(), raw Contentful entry caching, and single-locale CDA requests.